makerdao/community/governance/votes/Executive Vote - May 17, 2023.md

 ---
 # [Executive Proposal] Offboarding Multiple Vault Types, Constitutional Delegate Compensation, Multiple DAI Budget Streams, MKR Vesting - May 17, 2023

-The Arbitration Facilitator(s) and Sidestream Auction Services (--> $check if it's SAS and/or anyone else <---) have placed an executive proposal into the voting system.
+The Arbitration Facilitator(s) and Sidestream Auction Services have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.